 Despite the frustration you might feel when you can’t figure out a clue, brain-training exercises can provide a way for you to turn down the noise and relax.
-Not to mention that the satisfaction of completing one releases serotonin and dopamine in the brain to boost your mood!
+Not to mention that the satisfaction of completing one releases serotonin and dopamine.
+When these chemicals are released in the brain they can significantly boost your mood!

 It is widely recognised that people living with dementia experience an increase in depression.
 Therefore, it is important to find hobbies and interests to combat this.
 A simple weekly crossword puzzle for dementia patients can really help in this department.

 If you would like to learn more about the specialist dementia care we provide at Stanfield Nursing Home, please visit our website today.
 Alternatively, you can call 01905 420 459 to speak to a member of our helpful and friendly team.
 You can also check out our social media for daily updates.

 If you have found this useful, you may wish to read our blog about Improving Health With Regular Exercise and Gardening.